• Skip to primary navigation

 15. Fehmarn Island

-If you’re craving some sun, then head to Fehmarn Island better known to many German’s as the “sunshine isle”.
-This small island off Germany’s northeast coast is said to receive around 2,200 hours of sun every year making it a safe bet if you need to see some blue skies.
-Once there you can relax out on the beach or try some watersports.
+If you’re craving some sun, then head to Fehmarn Island, better known to many Germans as the Sunshine Isle.
+This small island off Germany’s northeast coast is said to receive around 2,200 hours of sun every year, making it a safe bet if you need to see some blue skies.
+Once there, you can relax on the beach or try some water sports.
 The conditions off Fehmarn Island are best suited to wind and kitesurfing, with many good spots around the coast.
 As for sightseeing, you can visit the Fehmarn Butterfly Park or spend some time inside the former German submarine that now serves as the U11 U-Boot Museum.

-Getting there: There are only several trains a day from Hamburg to Fehmarn Island on the weekends, with the trip taking 2 hours 15 minutes.
+Getting there: There are only several trains a day from Hamburg to Fehmarn Island on the weekends, with the trip taking just over two hours.
 Otherwise, your only other option is to drive there.

-Those are many of the places around Hamburg worth considering if you’re thinking about making a day trip.
-It should be clear given all the options before you that an extra day or two in Hamburg won’t go to waste.
+Those are many of the places around Hamburg worth considering for a day trip.
+Given all the options before you, it should be clear that an extra day or two in Hamburg won’t go to waste.

 Share